-1. To BS 476-22 (or BS 476-8 subject to paragraph 5 in Appendix A).
+1. To BS 476-22 (or BS 476-8 subject to paragraph 8 in Appendix A).

-2. Unless pressurization techniques complying with BS EN 12101-6:2005 Smoke and heat control systems Part 6: Specification for pressure differential systems Kits are used, these doors should also either:
+2. Unless pressurization techniques complying with BS EN 12101-6:2005 Smoke and heat control systems - Part 6: Specification for pressure differential systems - Kits are used, these doors should also either:

-(a) have a leakage rate not exceeding 3m3/m/hour (head and jambs only) when tested at 25 Pa under BS 476 Fire tests on building materials and structures, Section 31.1 Methods for measuring smoke penetration through doorsets and shutter assemblies, Method of measurement under ambient temperature conditions; or
+(a) have a leakage rate not exceeding 3m3/m/hour (head and jambs only) when tested at 25 Pa under BS 476 Fire tests on building materials and structures, Section 31.1 Methods for measuring smoke penetration through doorsets and shutter assemblies, Method of measurement under ambient temperature conditions; or (h) meet the additional classification requirement of Sa when tested to BS EN 1634-3:2004 Fire resistance tests for door and shutter assemblies, typically assume a European class unless they have been tested accordingly.

-(b) meet the additional classification requirement of Sa when tested to BS EN 1634-3:2001 Fire resistance tests for door and shutter assemblies, Part 3 Smoke control doors.
+(b) meet the additional classification requirement of Sa when tested to BS EN 1634-3:2004 Fire resistance tests for door and shutter assemblies, Part 3 - Smoke control doors.

-3. The National classifications do not automatically equate with the equivalent classifications in the European column, therefore products cannot typically assume a Furopean class unless they have been tested accordingly - typically assume a European class unless they have been tested accordingly.
+The National classifications do not automatically equate with the equivalent classifications in the European column, therefore products cannot